 Your big stick is achievements.
 Ditch the flowery resume adjectives and cite jaw-dropping accomplishments.
 Use the resume words below.

 Pro Tip: We’re not saying to use zero resume power words as adjectives.
 One or two in a resume can help paint your picture.
 But stick to a couple.
 They’re the wave crest, not the ocean.

-What else can make your resume stand out aside from strong resume words?
+What else can make your resume stand out aside from strong resume phrases and words?
 Using the best fonts.
-See our guide: Best Font for a Resume: What Size & Typeface to Use?
+For more info see: Best Font for a Resume: What Size & Typeface to Use?
 [15+ Pro Tips]

 It’s not enough to tell employers what you worked on.

 Don’t just say you worked on something.
 Say how many, how much, how often.
 Find the success.
 Give numbers.
 Show value.

 To share those numbers, include these powerful resume words for “worked on” below.

 Pro Tip: Avoid passive verbs for resumes like “is,” “were,” and “was” when possible.
 Use active verbs instead.